tintulip/tintulip/technologies/web-application-firewall.md

 ## Examples in Use

-To test that these rules were working, several requests can be sent to test it out.
+To test that these [rules](https://github.com/tintulip/workloads/blob/main/environments/preproduction/waf.tf) were working, several requests can be sent to test it out.
+The WAF was [associated with a loadbalancer](https://github.com/tintulip/workloads/blob/main/environments/preproduction/waf-lb.tf) under a separate subdomain.
+The requests were also [logged into a separate bucket](https://github.com/tintulip/workloads/blob/main/environments/preproduction/waf-logging.tf).

 A "good" request allowed
 ```bash